Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 There are four main soil types – sand, silt, clay, and loam.

 Sand is made up of large, coarse particles.
-These large and hard particles make sand easy to work with but is basically worthless when it comes to nutrients and holding any water.
+These large and hard particles make the sand easy to work with but are basically worthless when it comes to nutrients and holding any water.

-Silt is made up of particles larger than sand is usually found near a water source.
-It is very fertile, but it can become compacted easily and that is not good for plants roots.
+Silt is made up of particles larger than sand and is usually found near a water source.
+It is very fertile, but it can become compacted easily and that is not good for plants’ roots.

 So how do you know what type of soil you have?

 Your soil is going to be one of the four or even a mix of two or three of the above types.
 If you aren’t sure, you have two options.

 The first option is to purchase a soil testing kit at a gardening center or even free at an Agricultural Extension office in your town.